With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • Over 30%- massive, critical blood loss.

-The symptoms of parenchymal bleeding are caused by a lack of blood and oxygen starvation of all organs.
+Symptoms of parenchymal bleeding are caused by a lack of blood and oxygen starvation all organs.
 With severe blood loss, they develop rapidly, within a few minutes.
-Weak parenchymal bleeding can worsen a person's condition for a day or more.
+Weak parenchymal bleeding can worsen a person’s condition for a day or more.

 • Dizziness;